Free Shipping on all orders above $75 USD

 • Learning Curve: It can take some time for both dogs and owners to get used to putting on and adjusting a harness correctly.

-While both neck leashes and harnesses have their advantages, harnesses are generally the safer and more comfortable option, especially for dogs that pull or have neck issues.
+While both neck leashes and harnesses have their advantages, a padded dog harness is generally the safer and more comfortable option, especially for dogs that pull or have neck issues.
 A harness provides better control, reduces the risk of injury, and can make walks more enjoyable for both you and your furry friend.